alxshelepenok/project-87/README.md

 # project-87

-This is a simple demonstration of a web application that uses the Astro framework with GLSL shaders.
+Simple demonstration of a web application that uses the Astro framework with GLSL shaders.

 ## License